chrisflav/geometrically-p/README.md

 Most `sorry`s have accompanying comments containing references to theorems that should be used in the proof.
 If the statement has a corresponding stacks project lemma, the tag is given with the `@[stacks TAG]` attribute.

+## Contributing

+All project members have push access to non-master branches of this repository.
+To contribute, please clone this project and work on a new branch.
+To add your changes to `master`, please open a pull request from your branch.